IanAWatson/LillyMol-4.0-Bazel/docs/dicer.md

 Add `-T I=Cl -T Br=Cl` to translate all heavy halogens to `Cl`.

 ### Atom Typing
-Dicer fragmentation can be veru useful in *de-novo* molecule construction and atom types can be assigned and saved with the fragments.
+Dicer fragmentation can be very useful in *de-novo* molecule construction and atom types can be assigned and saved with the fragments.

 ### The `-B` option.